Does my child need clearance to return to play?

 Return to play plan

-Once your child is able to tolerate light aerobic exercise, he may advance to sport-specific exercise, including moderate jogging/brief running, moderate-intensity stationary biking, throwing a baseball and kicking a soccer ball.
-No head impact activities should be permitted.
+Once your child is symptom-free in a full day of school and can tolerate light aerobic activity, she can re-start sport-specific training.
+This would include exercises such as moderate jogging/running, moderate-intensity stationary bike, throwing a baseball and kicking a soccer ball.
+No head impact activities.

 Once your child is able to tolerate sport-specific exercise, he may advance to noncontact training drills and heavy noncontact physical exertion, including sprinting/running, high-intensity stationary biking, his regular weightlifting routine and noncontact sport-specific drills.